If you're using or considering our Credit Building tool to work on your credit score, you're in the right place!

 Making consistent on-time payments on your Credit Building tradeline (line of credit).

-Credit utilization (~30%): Using less than 30% of your available credit limit on your credit cards and lines of credit, will help your credit score.
+Credit utilization (~10%): Using less than 30% of your overall available credit limit on your credit cards and lines of credit, will help your credit score.
 My experience is that having your credit use above 1% is also positive.

-Using your tradeline (line of credit), but keeping the amount you use under 30% of the amount you have available to you.
+Using your tradeline (line of credit), or setting your utilization each month, but keeping the amount you use under 10% of the amount you have available to you.

 Credit history (~15%): Here the Credit Bureaus are looking to see how long your credit accounts have been open.
 Having open accounts that you have had for a while will help your score.